Car Seat Law

-As technology in child passenger safety evolves...that answer is every changing.
-In short, the ‘best’ car seat is the one that fits your child, fits your vehicle and one you will use every time your child is in the car.
-However, the National Highway Traffic Safety Administration has just updated its guidelines as of March 2011 to make that answer easier for parents.
+As research and technology in child passenger safety evolves, the answer is frequently changing.
+In short, the 'best' car seat is the one that fits your child, fits your vehicle, and is one you will use correctly every time your child is in the car.

-- Click to view this flier: NHTSA 4 Steps for Kids » English
+- NHTSA 4 Steps for Kids » English

-- Pulsa aquí para ver este folleto: NHTSA 4 Pasos para Niños » Español
+- NHTSA 4 Pasos para Niños » Español

-- Ages 1 through 3 – Keep your children rear facing for as long as possible in either an infant or rear facing convertible seat.
-They should remain rear facing until the height and weight limit for rear facing use on that seat has been reached.
-This may result in many children riding rear-facing to age 2 or older
+- Ages 1 through 3 – Keep your children rear-facing for as long as possible in either an infant or rear-facing convertible seat.
+They should remain rear-facing until the height and weight limit for rear-facing mode on the convertible car seat has been reached.
+This may result in many children riding rear-facing to age 2 or older.

-- Ages 8 through 12 – Keep children in a booster seat until they either exceed the height/weight requirement for remaining in a booster seat or until they are big enough to fit the criteria for fitting appropriately in a seat belt.
+- Ages 8 through 12 – Keep children in a booster seat until they reach the upper height or weight limit of the booster seat or until they are big enough to fit the criteria for fitting appropriately in a seat belt.
 The shoulder belt should lie across the shoulder and chest, not cross the neck or face, and the lap belt must lie across the upper thighs not the stomach.

 For more information, view the American Academy of Pediatrics recommendations.